1. Do I need a visa to Russia?

 If you haven’t learned to speak Russian yet and find yourself in a difficult situation, you can ask hotel receptionists, guides, translators or any English-speaking people to help you get around and find your way back to the hotel or train station.

-In Russia’s big cities, you can buy a map or travel-guide in English with sightseeings.
+In Russia’s big cities, you can buy a map or travel-guide in English with sightseeing locations.
 Russian transcription is found in most subways.
 If you get lost, you can turn to any policeman or passer-by for help.
-More and more people speak English in Russia with each passing year.
+More and more people speak English in Russia and especially younger generation with each passing year.

 7. Are tourist places closed during public holidays in Russia?